Gagan921/Gagan921/README.md

 - 👯 I’m looking to collaborate on **Open source projects**

-- 💬 Ask me about **NodeJS, Python, React, Javascript, Typescript,  Html, Css, Bootstrap, Data structures and Algorithms.**
+- 💬 Ask me about **NodeJS, Python, React, Javascript, Typescript, Data structures and Algorithms, System Design.**

 - 📫 How to reach me **garora20044@gmail.com**